-(1) Placing Concrete at Night.
-Do not mix, place or finish concrete without sufficient natural light, unless an adequate, artificial lighting system approved by the Engineer is provided.
+- (1) Placing Concrete at Night.
+Do not mix, place or finish concrete without sufficient natural light, unless an adequate, artificial lighting system approved by the Engineer is provided. - (2) Placing Concrete in Cold Weather.
+Submit a cold weather concrete plan for approval to the Engineer prior to placing concrete in cold weather.

-(2) Placing Concrete in Cold Weather.
 Unless authorized by the Engineer, discontinue mixing and concreting operations when the descending ambient air temperature reaches 40°F. Do not begin concreting operations until an ascending ambient air temperature reaches 35°F and is expected to exceed 40°F.

-If the Engineer permits placing concrete during cold weather, aggregates may be heated by either steam or dry heat system before placing them in the mixer.
+If the Engineer approves the cold weather concrete plan, aggregates may be heated by either steam or dry heat system before placing them in the mixer.
 Use an apparatus that heats the mass uniformly and is so arranged as to preclude the possible occurrence of overheated areas which might injure the materials.
 Do not heat aggregates directly by gas or oil flame or on sheet metal over fire.
 Aggregates that are heated in bins, by steam-coil or water-coil heating, or by other methods not detrimental to the aggregates may be used.
 The use of live steam on or through binned aggregates is prohibited.
 Unless otherwise authorized, maintain the temperature of the mixed concrete between 50 to 90°F at the time of placing.
 Do not, under any circumstances, continue concrete operations if the ambient air temperature is less than 20°F.